ipalvr/ETH_Staking_Lighthouse_Goerli/README.md

 Note that the validator data is saved in the following location created during the keystore import process: /var/lib/lighthouse/validators.

 Restore default permissions to the lighthouse directory.
-(Recieved Operation not permitted Aug 21, 2022)
+(Will return Operation Not Permitted because of filesystem on USB drive.
+Not to worry for Goerli.)

 ```
 sudo chown -R root:root /media/usb/lighthouse